 The other participants were surprised that I finished my beef 🙂 Ok; I did cut out the rims of fat.
 No veggies and other side dishes for me.
 I was happy with the beef.
 After lunch we continued down the mountain for a small stop at Tiger Rock.
 Do you see the tiger lying in the photo below?
 From there it was just over an hour drive back to Mendoza where I would stay at the Huentala Hotel; the finest boutique hotel in Mendoza (read my review).
 I didn’t see the Christ Redeemer but maybe another time in summer.
 The area is beautiful and it deserves a second visit, so do the wines.
 I flew the next day to Cordoba to see the remains of the Jesuits.Stay tuned for more stories and subscribe to the newsletter or follow CTB on social media (Facebook, Twitter, Instagram including Instagram stories; on all social media you can find CTB @christravelblog) to get updated information.

 Did you visit High Andes too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!

-Gallery High AndesCheck the gallery for more photos taken during this trip.
+Gallery High AndesClick an image for a full screen gallery of more photos taken during this trip.
 If you like to use any photo for commercial, private or editorial use please contact first for permission and/or pricing.

 GPS Track High AndesDuring my trips I make GPS tracks (sometimes they do not show, click download to open in Google maps).
 Feel free to download them and see how we moved around and see the time frames at the various places.
 Hope these maps are of help for you when planning your trips.